Pioglitazone for Idiopathic Gastroparesis (PIOGAS)

 The effect of Pioglitazone on Inflammatory markers as per changes in the values of C reactive protein (CRP) in blood.
 Normal CRP levels are below 3.0 mg/L.

-Change in Mood as assessed by the Beck Depression Inventory
+Mood as Assessed by the Beck Depression Inventory

 The effect of Pioglitazone on mood as per changes in the score of Beck Depression Inventory (BDI-II).
 The BDI-II is a commonly used, reliable 21-item self-report measure designed to assess for depression.
 Individuals are asked to respond to each question based on a two-week time period.
 The BDI-II is widely used as an indicator of the severity of depression, but not as a diagnostic tool.
 BDI-II items are rated on a 4-point scale ranging from 0 to 3 based on the severity of each item.
-The maximum total score is 63.
+The maximum total score range is 0-63.
+Higher total scores indicate more severe depressive symptoms.

-Change in Mood as assessed by the State-Trait Anxiety Inventory
+Mood as Assessed by the State-Trait Anxiety Inventory

 The effect of Pioglitazone on mood as per changes in the score of the State-Trait Anxiety Inventory (STAI).
 The STAI is a 40-item self-report measure designed to assess anxiety.
 This measure provides two subscale scores (State and Trait).
 STAI is one of the first tests to assess both state and trait anxiety separately.
 Each type of anxiety has its own scale of 20 different questions that are scored.
 Scores range from 20 to 80, with higher scores correlating with greater anxiety.